redy9567/redy9567.github.io/toolProjects/greybox.md

 	}
 ```

 With this implementation, I went back and removed the handle sphere funtionality, as the Unity Handles made it a lot more intuitive.
 I also integrated it with Unity's Undo system, so you can quickly undo any mistakes that are made along the way.
 This code snip above only scratches the surface, and I really recommend that you look at my full GitHub repo of the project!
-You can find the link here: https://github.com/redy9567/PortfolioProject2
+You can find the link here: <a href="https://github.com/redy9567/PortfolioProject2">Code</a>

 Reflecting on this project, I was really happy with the outcome, and I learned a lot through the process.
 Watching Freya's content really got me excited about the work that Tools & Pipeline programmers do on a day-to-day basis.
 On the surface, I thought that creating Unity Handles would be a long and complicated process, but it was very simple.
 Going forward, I would like to spend more time understanding all of the different Unity Classes than can help out with creating useful and intuitive tools.
 The Handles class was a massive help when drawing anything to the screen, and I only hope to learn about other classes that may help out in other contexts.
 Moving on, this project may be something that I tweak here and there, but overall, I'm super excited to learn more about optimizing workflow.